Customizing Emails and Landing Pages

 System Landing Pages:

-This area will contain any built-in landing pages we have created for your use.
-Click Preview to see the page as it will look for a user.
-You can click on the name of any Landing Page to open it in the WYSIWYG editor and alter it to your needs.
-If you save a landing page, it will create a copy under the “My Landing Pages” area where you will need to categorize it for it to show up as an option when creating email templates.
+Click on the name of any landing page to open it in the WYSIWYG editor and alter it to your needs.
+If you save a landing page, it will create a copy under the “My Landing Pages” area, where you will need to categorize it for it to show as an option when creating phishing campaigns.

-Click the “+New Landing Page” button to open the WYSIWYG editor for landing pages.
+In the My Landing Pages area, you are given the option to create your own landing pages from scratch.
+Click the “+New Landing Page” button in the upper right-hand corner of the screen, this launches the WYSIWYG landing page editor.
 You can place whatever content you wish here, however, any images you utilize must be hosted externally (do not drag and drop images onto the editor).

 If you wish to create a Data Entry landing page (a landing page which tries to get the user to enter sensitive information), it is recommended you read this article for the technical specifications for our data entry forms.